YuITC/Vietnamese-Legal-Doc-Retrieval/README.md

 |              | 20  | 0.021                       | 55.956                      |
 |              | 100 | 0.033                       | 56.172                      |

-- **NDCG@k (Normalized Discounted Cumulative Gain)**
-  Measures ranking quality by evaluating the relevance of results with logarithmic position-based discounting.
+- **NDCG@k (Normalized Discounted Cumulative Gain)**: Measures ranking quality by evaluating the relevance of results with logarithmic position-based discounting.
-- **MAP@k (Mean Average Precision)**
-  Computes the average precision for each query up to rank k—precision at each relevant retrieved document—then averages across all queries.
+- **MAP@k (Mean Average Precision)**: Computes the average precision for each query up to rank k—precision at each relevant retrieved document—then averages across all queries.
-- **Recall@k**
-  The proportion of all relevant documents that are retrieved in the top k results.
+- **Recall@k**: The proportion of all relevant documents that are retrieved in the top k results.
-- **Precision@k**
-  The proportion of the top k retrieved documents that are relevant.
+- **Precision@k**: The proportion of the top k retrieved documents that are relevant.
-- **MRR@k (Mean Reciprocal Rank)**
-  The average of the reciprocal of the rank position of the first relevant document across all queries.
+- **MRR@k (Mean Reciprocal Rank)**: The average of the reciprocal of the rank position of the first relevant document across all queries.

 The model significantly outperforms baseline retrieval methods, with the main evaluation score (NDCG@10) reaching 60.4%, demonstrating strong performance on Vietnamese legal document retrieval tasks.

 ## 🐳 Docker Deployment
 The project includes a Docker configuration for easy deployment.
 The Docker image is built on `continuumio/miniconda3` and includes GPU support via PyTorch CUDA and FAISS-GPU.
 ```bash
 # Build the Docker image
 docker build -t vietnamese-legal-retrieval .